dfinity/motoko/design/StableRegions.md

 In the first cases (`0`) and (`1`), we wish to *selectively* migrate into the region system (`2`), with its own internal versioning.

-#### Trade offs

-The main factor involved in making the per-canister choice of stable memory format involves the mandatory block-sized reservation for current and future meta data (8MB).

-For canisters that do not store an order of magnitude more than 8MB, it may make sense to eschew regions in favor of stable vars for stable data, thereby saving that 8MB of otherwise-wasted space.

-Canisters can do this by not using any stable memory API (only stable vars), or by using the experimental API and not enabling the compiler flag for regions.

 #### Opt-in mechanism

-The opt-in mechanism for using version 2 consists of doing both:
+The opt-in mechanism for using version 2 consists of using:

- - Enabling the compiler flag.
- - Using either `Region.new` or `StableMemory.grow` on a fresh canister, or "upgrading" from a canister using version 1.
+ - dynamically calling `Region.new()` form a canister currently in version 0 or 1;
+ - staticly specifying compiler flag `--stable-regions`.
+This is mostly useful for testing.

 Critically,

+1. The use of physical stable memory is pay-as-you-go: canisters that do not use regions do not pay for that priviledge.
-1. There is no provision for "downgrading" back to earlier, pre-region systems.
+2. There is no provision for "downgrading" back to earlier, pre-region systems.

-2. Since they opt into the system, it does not make sense to place calls to `R.new()` in library code without adequate documentation.
-It may make sense to _never_ place them there, depending on the policy for controlling and managing regions.

-Until checks about unexpected placements of `R.new()` can be implemented, without enabling this flag, the region `R.new` primitive will not be compiled by the compiler.
-Hence, the absence of the flag acts as a master "off switch".

 ##### Version 0 migration.

 To migrate from version 0 to version 2, there is nothing additional to do for existing data.

-The region system detects this case by measuring the zero-sized stable memory during its initialization.
+The region system detects this case by measuring the zero-sized stable memory during its initialization and starts allocating blocks from address 16*2^16 (1MiB overhead), leaving 10 pages unused for future use.

 ##### Version 1 migration.